 Naturally, the first two questions you should ask yourself are:

 • Are the goods, services, or business model that I’m providing considered risky in any way?
-(Be honest with yourself—even if you have great intentions for your business, Visa and Mastercard might still be hesitant to offer support)
+(Be honest with yourself—even if you have great intentions for your business, banks might still be hesitant to offer support)

 • Does my business have the structure and history that will make it easy for payment processors to work with me?